Introduction to Python Function Generator

 A function in a python programming language is defined as a set of statements inside the body of the function that can be executed any number of times in the program by just calling the function name instead of those set of statements.
 A normal function usually executes until it finds return statements, exceptions or the end of the function.

-A generator- function is the same as normal function in python but in the normal function, it can return only one value, whereas in the generator function it can return series of values by using the “yield” keyword.
+A generator- function is the same as a normal function in python, but in the normal function, it can return only one value, whereas, in the generator function, it can return series of values by using the “yield” keyword.
 In the normal function, the return statement work is to return the control of execution to that point where the function was called.
-In the generator function, the yield statement work is to transfers the control which is temporary where it can return more than one value.
+In the generator function, the yield statement work is to transfers the control, which is temporary where it can return more than one value.
 In simple words, a generator function is a way of creating iterators, which means the function returns an iterator which we can iterate over.

 How Does Python Generator Function Work?

-In python, a generator function is one of the special functions that return the values in a loop unlike lists, but these iterators do not store their contents in memory.
-The only difference between the normal function and generator function is that instead of return statement in normal function use yield statement which yields multiple values instead of a single value as in like a normal function.
+In python, a generator function is one of the special functions that return the values in a loop, unlike lists, but these iterators do not store their contents in memory.
+The only difference between the normal function and generator function is that instead of a normal function return statement, use a yield statement that yields multiple values instead of a single value like a normal function.

-The above code is the syntax of how the generator function looks like In this code is similar to normal function syntax but there is yield statement instead of the return statement.
-When an interpreter notices a yield statement instead of return then it takes it as generator function and returns an iterator.
+The above code is the syntax of how the generator function looks like In; this code is similar to normal function syntax, but there is a yield statement instead of the return statement.
+When an interpreter notices a yield statement instead of a return, then it takes it as a generator function and returns an iterator.

-In Python generators are a very easy and attractive topic which is easy is easy to implement.
-In normal function, it takes multiple statements to return values but if the generator function is used then it helps in reusability of code which saves the number of lines.
+In Python, generators are a very easy and attractive topic that is easy is easy to implement.
+It takes multiple statements to return values in a normal function, but if the generator function is used, it helps in the reusability of code, which saves the number of lines.
 Let’s look at the example below for calculating the power of 2’s.

 def _init_(self, max = 0 ):